codelogium/codelogium.github.io/docs/index.md

 # Home

+## Welcome to **Codelogium** 🧠

-Welcome to Codelogium where true craftsmanship last.
+> Where true craftsmanship lasts.
-Unlearn, relearn and keep fostering your learning
+> *Unlearn.
+Relearn.
+Keep learning.*

+---

 ## Project Overview

+This space is my digital notepad, my logium, my messy mind organized — or at least *trying to be*.

-As I jump into, sometimes diving deep into multiple topics, discovering new passions or reviving old ones, I still can't get rid of them old good tools from the ol' days: paper, copy books, pens, pencil ... taking notes still works and is awesome.
+I often dive deep into tech topics, sometimes bounce around — discovering new passions or revisiting old ones.
+Despite all the tools out there, I still love good old paper, notebooks, pens, and pencils.

-But hey, why not digitize it!
-Thus the idea of this small documentation logium logius website about coding.
+But hey, why not digitize it?
-I
-## What in the holy molly in this website?

-Well, nothing much than what's are in countless website ...
-A bit of Java, Spring, Python, FastAPI, Databases, Networks, Books (prolly )... etc I mean a bit of what I touch on daily basis when I'm in the mood to or a log to my messy mind and my unorganized thoughts, notes, things I think I understand, practice, experienced ... and the list goes on.

-But I promise you won't find boring stuff here, well not really sure but I hope so!
+Thus, **Codelogium** was born:
+A simple space for my notes, thoughts, ideas, and learnings in the world of code.

+---

+## What's Inside?

+Well… probably nothing revolutionary.

+But here’s what you *might* stumble upon:

+- 🚀 Java & Spring (Boot, Security, REST...)
+- 🐍 Python & FastAPI
+- 🧠 Databases (SQL, ORM, H2, Postgres...)
+- 🌐 Networking basics & useful concepts
+- 📚 Books, ideas, random sparks of inspiration
+- 🧪 Experiments, drafts, projects-in-progress

+And maybe more... or less.
+Depends on the day 😄

+---

+## 🙏 Just One Promise

+No boring stuff (hopefully).
+This is more of a log than a guide — raw, honest, sometimes chaotic.

+---

+> _“Note-taking is thinking made visible.”_ — Codelogium philosophy